Thibault-Mattera/Recommendation_System_Restaurants/README.md

-# Recommendation System for Zurich Restaurants
+# Recommendation System for Restaurants in Zurich

 ## Project Overview